 PBS Latino Americans Resources

 Resources from the PBS Latino-Americans, a three-part documentary series chronicling the rich and varied history and experiences of Latinos over the past 500 years.
-Watch Online!
+Watch Online in English or Spanish

 Latino Americans, a landmark three-part, six-hour documentary.
 Latino Americans is the first major documentary series for television to chronicle the rich and varied history and experiences of Latinos, who have for the past 500-plus years helped shape what is today the United States and have become, with more than 50 million people, the largest minority group in the U.S. A companion book by Ray Suarez, Senior Correspondent for PBS NEWSHOUR, will be released to coincide with the series.
 The television broadcast is also be accompanied by a nationwide public engagement initiative, and bilingual digital engagement and public education campaigns.